tiger-khan/My-Tableau-Dashboards/README.md

-# My-Tableau-Dashboards
+# Tableau Dashboard

-This is an showcase of the books I have read till 2022 using the data from my Goodread library.
+This is an showcase of the books I have read till 2022 using the data from my Goodreads library.